 This will ask you first for the type of keyboard you have and then a second screen will ask for the language.

 If you make changes and doesn’t work right away, you need to apply them with the command:

 Add a user

 So that we don’t have to continue to log in as the root user, and so that we can log in once we install the graphic desktop, we need to create a user.
 This can be done with the command:

-You’ll get a reply that a new user is being added and a group is being created for that user and that a home directory is being created.
-That’s all normal, and if you think about the home directory on the Raspberry Pi, the user is called pi and it has its own home directory with all your files.
+You’ll get a reply that a new user is being added and a group is being created for that user and a home directory is being created.
+That’s all normal, and if you think about the home directory on the Raspberry Pi, the user has its own home directory with all your files.